 Every supported format and what the preview looks like.

-Back to the Documents overview.
+Back to the Project files overview.